ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 err-code
 : The err-code parameter contains one of the error codes listed below.
+  The value 0 is reserved and MUST NOT be used.
   Only selected values are applicable to each message.
   Note that error codes are restricted to the range (0..23) to permit encoding as single-byte CBOR unsigned integers.
 Error code values 0, 11-16,